 Our Durham wrongful death lawyers would love to help if we can.

-Our attorneys have nearly 200 years of combined legal experience fighting for justice in North Carolina.
+Our attorneys have more than 225 years of combined legal experience fighting for justice in North Carolina.

 If you’ve lost a loved one due to another person, company or organization’s negligence, you may have a wrongful death case — and you may be entitled to financial compensation for the damages you’ve suffered.